 We have determined that the Public and Private warrants should be accounted for as liabilities.
-The Private Warrants and Public Warrants were initially recorded at their estimated fair value.
+The Public and Private Warrants were initially recorded at their estimated fair value.
 They are then revalued at each reporting date thereafter, with changes in the fair value reported in the condensed consolidated statements of operations.
 Derivative warrant liabilities are classified in the balance sheet as current or non-current based on whether or not net-cash settlement or conversion of the instrument could be required within 12 months of the balance sheet date.
 The fair value of the Private Warrants was estimated using a Black-Scholes option pricing model (a Level 3 measurement).
 The Public Warrants are valued using their publicly-traded price at each measurement date (a Level 1 measurement).

-We have determined that the SPA Warrants should be accounted for as liabilities.
-The SPA Warrants were initially recorded at their estimated fair value and are then revalued at each reporting date thereafter, with changes in the fair value reported in the condensed consolidated Company's statements of operations.
+We have determined that the Securities Purchase Agreement ("SPA") Warrants should be accounted for as liabilities.
+The SPA Warrants were initially recorded at their estimated fair value and are then revalued at each reporting date thereafter, with changes in the fair value reported in the condensed consolidated statements of operations.
 Derivative warrant liabilities are classified in our balance sheets as current or non-current based on whether or not net-cash settlement or conversion of the instrument could be required within 12 months of the balance sheet date.
 The fair value of the Original SPA Warrants was estimated using a Black-Scholes option pricing model (a Level 3 measurement).

-Earnout Shares - Following the closing of the Merger between CleanTech, Merger Sub and Nauticus Robotics Holdings on September 9, 2022, former holders of shares of Nauticus Robotics Holdings Inc.'s Common Stock are entitled to received their pro-rata share of Earnout Shares which are held in escrow.
+Earnout Shares - Following the closing of the Merger between CleanTech, Merger Sub and Nauticus Robotics Holdings on September 9, 2022, former holders of shares of Nauticus Robotics Holdings Inc.'s Common Stock are entitled to receive their pro-rata share of Earnout Shares which are held in escrow.
 The Earnout Shares will be released upon the occurrence of a triggering event within 5 years of the issue date (see Note 11, "Equity").
-The Earnout Shares are considered legally issued and outstanding shares of Common Stock subject to restrictions on transfer and potential forfeiture pending the achievement of the earnout targets.
+The Earnout Shares are considered legally issued and outstanding shares of Common Stock subject to restrictions on transfer and potential forfeiture pending the achievement of the Earnout targets.
 The Company evaluated the Earnout Shares and concluded that they meet the criteria for equity classification.
 The Earnout Shares were classified in stockholders' equity, recognized at fair value upon issuance and will not be subsequently remeasured.
 A Monte Carlo valuation model (a Level 3 measurement) determined their estimated fair value upon issuance.

 Capitalized Interest - The Company capitalizes interest costs incurred to work in progress during the related construction periods.
 Capitalized interest is charged to cost of revenue when the related completed project is delivered to the buyer.
-During the three months ended March 31, 2023, the Company capitalized interest totaling \$234,985, of which \$95,886 and \$139,099 related to inventory and property and equipment, respectively.
-The Company did not capitalize interest during the three months ended March 31, 2024.
+The Company did not capitalize interest during the nine months ended September 30, 2024.
+During the nine months ended September 30, 2023 the Company capitalized interest totaling \$873,816, of which \$354,162 and \$519,654 related to inventory and property and equipment, respectively.

 Earnings (Loss) per Share - Basic earnings per share is computed by dividing income by the weighted average number of shares of common stock outstanding during the period.
 Diluted earnings per share is computed in the same manner as basic earnings per share except that the denominator is increased to include the number of additional shares of common stock that could have been outstanding assuming the exercise of stock options and warrants (determined using the treasury stock method) and conversion of convertible debt.
-The Earnout Shares, which are subject to forfeiture if the achievement of certain stock price thresholds is not met, are not considered participating securities and are not included in the weighted-average shares outstanding for purposes of calculating loss per share.
+The Earnout Shares, which are subject to forfeiture if the achievement of certain stock price thresholds is not met, are not considered participating securities and are not included in the weighted-average shares outstanding for purposes of calculating earnings (loss) per share.